qgis/QGIS-Documentation/docs/training_manual/database_concepts/rules.rst

 What's Next?
 -------------------------------------------------------------------------------

-The next module will introduce you to Spatial Database using PostGIS, which takes these database concepts and applies them to GIS data.
+The next module will introduce you to Spatial Database using PostgreSQL with PostGIS extension, which takes these database concepts and applies them to GIS data.